 There is a set formula for working out the increases for each round of the circle.
 These increases are necessary to make the circle lie flat.

-- Round 1 -your first round is the number of stitches worked into your starting circle.
+- Round 1 -your first round is the number of stitches worked into your starting circle with either of the 3 methods above.
+If you were followign the above tutorial you will have already completed round 1.
 (Say 6 sc sts)

 - Round 2- You must work 2 single crochet into each stitch of the first round.
 (Now you have 12 sts.)